MMN3003/knowledge/interview/interveiw.md

 My learning speed and perseverance allow me to quickly progress and adapt to the team's needs and environment, utilizing various tools and languages."

 In my recent company, we faced a challenge where, due to certain reasons, they had a completely separate instance of a monolithic service for each city.
 This made it difficult to have consolidated reports.
 I suggested solving this by aggregating users and access rights.
 We addressed this issue by creating an SSO (Single Sign-On) and IAM (Identity and Access Management) service

+One of the mistakes I made was storing database backup files in the same data center as the primary database.
+As a result, during a cyber attack on the data center, both the database and the backups stored there were compromised.
+However, after replacing the Oracle database files with a new service and cleaning up the corrupted data, I was able to recover access to over 95% of the data